This article will teach you the SDSU acceptance rate and admission requirements.

 San Diego State University is one of the best universities in California and one of the most innovative institutions in the country.
 With many majors and preprofessional programs, it’s one of the most sought-after institutions.

 Becoming an Aztec is no child’s play.
-Do you think you have what it takes to gain admission to San Diego State University?
+Do you have what it takes to gain admission to San Diego State University?

 Let’s find out.

-Compared to the admission stats for the class of 2025, the number of applications increased by 2.3% and the acceptance rate dropped by 5.8%.
+Compared to the admission stats for the class of 2026, the number of applications dropped by 5.5%, and the acceptance rate increased by 6.8%.

 The acceptance rate for Weber’s Honors College is 13%, with an average weighted GPA of 4.42.